jdevfullstack/github-stats-guide/README.md

 ## Rationale
 This is not about tricking the system or creating fake contributions.
-It is important to understand that GitHub statistics can sometimes be misleading, even for highly skilled developers.
+Remember, GitHub Stats can sometimes be misleading, even for highly skilled developers.

 If you only use GitHub for coding, your profile might not fully reflect your abilities.
 GitHub encourages a variety